ScottStevenWhite/swan-health/README.md

 2. Computes total household needs.
 3. Scales recipes at the **batch level** to match the total needs.
 4. Uses the **Family Scaling Engine** to determine per-person portions:
-   - As percentages (“Dad: 25% of pan”)
+   - As percentages (“Dad: 25% of pan”).
-   - As grams/ounces (“Dad: 420g, Mom: 350g, etc.”)
+   - As grams/ounces (“Dad: 420g, Mom: 350g, etc.”).
+   - Where possible, as **friendly kitchen units** (“≈ ¾ cup”, “≈ 2 ladles”).

 The engine tries to:

-- Preserve each person’s macro ratio.
+- Preserve each person’s **macro ratio**.
-- Meet critical nutrient requirements, especially when resources are tight.
+- Meet critical nutrient requirements (especially protein and medically relevant nutrients).
-- Avoid silly results (e.g., toddler portion bigger than adult portion).
+- Respect simple **invariants**:
+  - Toddlers never get larger portions than adults for the same dish.
+  - No person participating in the meal gets a 0 portion unless explicitly excluded.
+  - Portion sizes stay within reasonable ranges for the person’s age and needs.

+Micronutrients are primarily handled at the **planner level** (what recipes to cook, how often), not at the scaling level.
+Scaling focuses on energy and macro distribution first, while avoiding obviously wrong allocations.

 Outcome: